ZenkakuHiragana/gmod_addons/README.md

 ***
 ## Done
 * A new ink system
-    ... but it should be updated for upcoming features
 * Inkling base system.
     You can become inkling as well.
 * Basic GUI to change playermodel, ink color, and other settings.